Back Pain Specialists

 The body’s immune system will react to injury or infection with inflammation.
 The pain signals encourage the natural healing mechanisms of the body to relieve the symptoms.
 However, excessive inflammation can be painful in itself.

 The immune system attacks the joints of the spine, which cause the pain symptoms.
 An effective method to diagnose inflammatory back pain is if you receive relief from NSAIDs (non-steroidal anti-inflammatory drugs).
-Some common causes of inflammatory conditions that lead to inflammation pain are MS or rheumatoid arthritis.
+Some common causes of inflammatory conditions that lead to inflammation pain are multiple sclerosis or rheumatoid arthritis.

 Neurogenic Back Pain